-We’ve spoken about back gardens and front gardens – how to look after them, the joys of having them in the summer, and how to inject new life into them.
-However, there’s a huge part of our home glaring right at us that may need attention to.
-In fact it’s often the first thing you see approaching the home.
+There’s a huge part of our home glaring right at us which might need attention...
+It's often the first thing you see approaching the home.
 That’s right – the driveway.
 Many of us have one or are considering investing in re-doing theirs.
 With more cars on the road than ever – cars are taking over our gardens.
 However with the right attention to care you can extend the longevity and appearance of your most forgotten about front garden detail.
 No driveway is completely maintenance free (unfortunately).
 Read on for a guide on preserving the life and appearance of your driveway.

 Driveways can come in an endless variety of styles, colours and patterns; from gravel, to shingle, to custom brick, and even sea-shell near the coast.
 More common choices are concrete and sandstone.
 Sand driveways while historical are coming back into fashion, as being more environmentally responsible is on the peak.
 Depending on the type you have had installed, the best ways to care for your driveway will vary – do your research and ask for all the information available from the person who installed your driveway.
 Whether you need a replacement driveway, an emergency repair or just a good deep clean – care for yours when it matters to really get the most from your driveway for longer.

 When looking to build a driveway the main factors to consider are appearance, ease of maintenance and whether they will stand the test of time.
 One you have decided on the right choice for your home you need to clean them periodically.
 Frequent sweeping prevents the build-up of detritus and is a great starting point.